 Nature as a driver of creative endeavours

-Sakon Nakhon’s creativity draws upon the abundance of natural resources, attested by the indigo-dyeing and textile handweaving.
+Sakon Nakhon’s creativity draws upon the abundance of natural resources, attested by the indigo-dyeing and textile handweaving industry.
 Villages spread out in the Isan region cultivate this traditional craft.
-Many have made significant efforts to preserve this ancient craft, like Mae Teeta, that rescued the seeds of two different varieties of indigo and grows them both to ensure their continuation.
+Many have made significant efforts to preserve the ancient craft, such as Mae Teeta, which rescued the seeds of two different varieties of indigo and grows them both to ensure their continuation.
 The revival of this craft in the 1990s, driven by renewed interest in organic and sustainable products worldwide, has also expanded the creative community to engage with agriculture and farming practices.
-The festival and network has given a platform for these industries in Sakon Nakhon to contribute to the creative and cultural richness of the area.
-This has expanded the scope of the cultural assets of the province into the forefront of contemporary life.
+The festival and network have given a platform for these industries in Sakon Nakhon to contribute to the creative and cultural richness of the area.
+This has expanded the scope of the cultural assets of the province to the forefront of contemporary life.

-Sustaining and innovating the dyeing and weaving craft
+Sustaining and developing the dyeing and weaving craft

 Indigo-dyed products have recently started to make their way into Sakon Nakhon city centre, where shops are catering directly to collectors and consumers.
-Support from the local universities with the technical know-how has been crucial in introducing innovation to this labour intensive craft.
-Opportunities to sell indigo-dyed textile products on a national and international scale is also emerging, sustained by efforts to establish quality standards and innovate modes of production, aided by branding, manufacturing and marketing support by various government initiatives.
-Newer indigo brands may communicate the indigo craft as a traditional practice as part of their message, but some like Mann Craft, focus on (re)discovering ways to extract pigments from different plants, creating new textile patterns and produced artistically by weaving communities.
-Natural dyes and textile craft, however, are labour intensive, which justifies the high price of the more elaborate items.
+Support from local universities with technical know-how has been crucial in introducing innovation to this labour intensive craft.
+Opportunities to sell indigo-dyed textile products on a national and international scale is also emerging, sustained by efforts to establish quality standards and develop new modes of production, aided by branding, manufacturing and marketing support by various government initiatives.
+Newer indigo brands may communicate the indigo craft as a traditional practice as part of their message, but some, such as Mann Craft, focus on (re)discovering ways to extract pigments from different plants, creating new textile patterns produced artistically by weaving communities.
+However, natural dyes and textile weaving are labour intensive, which justifies the high price of the more elaborate items.
 As the market becomes increasingly competitive, the sector must find ways to preserve its authenticity without impacting on product prices and, therefore, labour retribution.

 A dispersed creative network

 The Sakon Hed festival illustrates how a dispersed network of creatives can come together and build creative capital through active collaborations and connections.
 This network is unique, in that it is still very much grounded by a commitment to the place and its tradition, and shows that the creative life of a place doesn’t necessarily need to be permanently situated to bring about a rich creative milieu.
-While there is an increasing number of creatives – particularly fashion designers – returning to open new indigo-related businesses in the city, there are also many more returning creatives who uses the Sakon Hed festival as an opportunity to draw inspiration from and bring new ideas back into the creative life in Sakon Nakhon.
+While there is an increasing number of creatives – particularly fashion designers – returning to open new indigo-related businesses in the city, there are also many more returning creatives who use the Sakon Hed festival as an opportunity to draw inspiration and bring new ideas back into the creative life of Sakon Nakhon.
 The festival is an example of a collaborative creative endeavour sustained by Sakon Nakhon’s creative diaspora.

-d) Importance of family - bonds and networks
+d) Importance of family bonds and networks